terra-money/docs/docs/Tutorials/Quick-start/Initial-setup.md

 # Initial setup

-For this tutorial we'll be utilizing a Terra specific development suite called Terrain.
+This tutorial uses a Terra-specific development suite called Terrain.

 Terrain will help you:

-* Scaffold your dapp project
+* Scaffold your dApp project
 * Ease the development and deployment process
-* Allow you to create custom tasks for blockchain and contract interaction with less boilerplate code
+* Create custom tasks for blockchain and contract interaction with less boilerplate code
 * Access a console (or REPL) for interacting with the Terra blockchain
-* Ability to predefine functions to be used in tasks and the console
+* Create predefined functions used in tasks and in the console

+## Prerequisites

-## Download LocalTerra
+## 1. Download LocalTerra

-For local developement environment, you need LocalTerra.
+LocalTerra is a development environment designed to make it easy for smart contract developers to test their contracts locally.

+To download LocalTerra, run the following command:

 ```sh
 git clone --branch v0.5.2 --depth 1 https://github.com/terra-money/localterra